fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 mpiexec -n 2 Ray \
 ```

 Mpiexec is the paralellization software used by Ray.
 The "-n" allows to indicate how many cores should be used for the analysis.
 For this tutorial, we will be using 2 cores.
 In a real project, the number of processors will depend on the amount of sequence to be assembled and on the size of the profiling datasets (which we will explain soon).
-To assemble a single genome, we often use a value of 32 while for complex microbiomes we can use up to 128 and 256 processors.
+To assemble a single genome, we often use a value of 32, while for complex microbiomes we can use up to 128 or 256 processors.

 ```
  -o \
- Sample_RVH-2106-Ray-2017-06-06 \
+ Sample-Small \
 ```

 The "-o" is the output directory.